princessskye/re.dfined-y99-bio/README.md

 Before you start, ensure you have the following:
 - Python 3.6 or higher
 - pip (Python package installer)
-- Access to YouTube Data API and Last.fm API
+- Access to Last.fm API
 - A Last.fm account connected to your music service of choice.
 [Last.fm Help](https://www.last.fm/about/trackmymusic)

 ## Install Instructions